Amount of paid leave CHS faculty and staff can receive for community service each calendar year

-CHS’s partnerships and engagement extend from students in experiential learning classes and involvement of staff, students and faculty in civic and volunteer activities, to social activism and faculty and students conducting community-engaged research.
+CHS’s partnerships and engagement extend from students in REAL learning classes and involvement of staff, students and faculty in civic and volunteer activities, to social activism and faculty and students conducting community-engaged research.
 We partner with community organizations to address and provide creative solutions to problems.
 See below for more information.

-Explore community engagement opportunities
+- HandsOn Greater Richmond: Explore community engagement opportunities

-The VCU Center for Community Engagement and Impact web page connecting VCU employees with volunteer opportunities that support Richmond's communities
+- VCU Employee Service: The VCU Center for Community Engagement and Impact web page connecting VCU employees with volunteer opportunities that support Richmond's communities

-A page in the CHS faculty/staff resources site that contains a section listing local organizations
+- CHS Equity, Inclusion and Diversity Resources: A page in the CHS faculty/staff resources site that contains a section listing local organizations

 - Community Engagement

 - The Carnegie Foundation defines community engagement as a “collaboration between institutions of higher education and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.
 The purpose of community engagement is the partnership of college and university knowledge and resources with those of the public and private sectors to enrich scholarship, research, and creative activity; enhance curriculum, teaching and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good.”

 - Community-Engaged Participatory Research